americanexpress/jest-image-snapshot/README.md

   });
 ```

 Custom defaults can be set with a configurable extension.
 This will allow for customization of this module's defaults.
-For example, a 0% default threshold can be shared across all tests with the configuration below.
+For example, a 0% default threshold can be shared across all tests with the configuration below:

 ```javascript
 const { configureToMatchImageSnapshot } = require('jest-image-snapshot');